minhtri593/E-commerce/README.md

 Feel free to prioritize and modify this todo list based on the specific requirements and priorities of your e-commerce website.

-# E-commerce Website - Credit Section

-We would like to acknowledge the following repositories and their contributors for their valuable contributions to the development of our e-commerce website:

 ## Admin Panel Template